Parlor palms (Chamaedorea elegans) and cat palms (Chamaedorea cataractarum) are quite similar in the world of indoor palms.

 Cost

-The parlor palm may have a slightly higher price than a cat palm.
-Because the cat palm is not as easy to be a table palm as the parlor palm, a cat palm will be slightly cheaper.
+The parlor palm may have a slightly higher price than a cat palm because the latter is more challenging to use as a table palm or a table decoration.

 Parlor Palm and Cat Palm: How Are They Similar?